 Save to your Budapest Travel Pinterest boards

 *All prices for the Budapest things to do and places to visit are based on adult prices.
 Some discounts are available for children, students and older people (ages vary).
-Exchange rate for prices is 310 HUF = 1 EUR
+The exchange rate for prices is 310 HUF = 1 EUR

 *Becky the Traveller participates in the Amazon Services Associates Programme, as well as other affiliate programmes.
 If you make a purchase through these, I earn from the qualifying links.
 This is at no extra cost to you.